-"[...] accelerate the development, deployment and dissemination of technologies, and the adoption of policies, to transition towards lowemission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts towards the phasedown of unabated coal power and phase-out of inefficient fossil fuel subsidies, while providing targeted support to the poorest and most vulnerable in line with national circumstances and recognizing the need for support towards a just transition."
+[...] accelerate the development, deployment and dissemination of technologies, and the adoption of policies, to transition towards low-emission energy systems, including by rapidly scaling up the deployment of clean power generation and energy efficiency measures, including accelerating efforts towards the phasedown of unabated coal power and phase-out of inefficient fossil fuel subsidies, while providing targeted support to the poorest and most vulnerable in line with national circumstances and recognizing the need for support towards a just transition.

-Another possibility would be for the MWP to consider in more depth some of the suggestions made in the latest IPCC reports.
+Another possibility would be for the MWP to consider in more depth some of the thematic suggestions made in the latest IPCC reports.
 In dedicated chapters, the WGIII report identifies mitigation opportunities in: the energy sector; cities; transport; buildings; industry; agriculture, forestry, and other land uses; and food systems.
-For instance, solar and wind energy, electrification of urban systems and green infrastructure, energy efficiency and demand-side management, improved forest and crop/grassland management, and reduced food waste and loss are becoming increasingly cost effective, and are generally supported by the public, enabling deployment in many regions.9 The report also ties together cross-sectoral aspects, including the assessment of cost and potential, demandside aspects, and carbon dioxide removal.10
+For instance, solar and wind energy, electrification of urban systems and green infrastructure, energy efficiency and demand-side management, improved forest and crop/grassland management, and reduced food waste and loss are becoming increasingly cost effective, and are generally supported by the public, enabling deployment in many regions.11 The report also ties together the cross-cutting aspects of sectors, including the assessment of cost and potential, demand-side aspects, and carbon dioxide removal.

 It would also be useful to consider how global resources could be pooled beyond national boundaries to facilitate, scale, and share the benefits of the most impactful and cost-effective mitigation action.
-At the same time, it will be important to be mindful of past assessments (e.g., the UN Environment Programme gap reports), and consider why-beyond only issues related to means of implementation-countries have not taken up identified opportunities.
+At the same time, it will be important to be mindful of past assessments (e.g., the UN Environment Programme gap reports), and consider why-beyond issues related to means of implementation-countries have not taken up identified opportunities.
+Such a consideration should not be limited to issues of means of implementation but also, crucially, consider non-cost barriers to implementation of enhanced climate action.